-“If a prospective student is calling me or interested in talking with one our team members here, one of the things we lead with is our great value,” says Parrish, noting that Auburn landed 10th in last year’s U.S. News ranking and has been in the top 12 each of the past five years.
+“If a prospective student is calling me or interested in talking with one of our team members here, one of the things we lead with is our great value,” says Parrish.
 “There’s a very strong value-add for our Online MBA program.
 We’re very competitively priced, and if you look at our price point compared to the other top 10, top 12 schools, we really are a very strong value.”

 READ MORE ABOUT THE HARBERT COLLEGE OF BUSINESS HERE

 But that’s not all.
 Auburn offers something not every other school can: longevity.
 The school has been in the distance-learning game since 1989, when VHS tapes were the delivery vehicle, and at the forefront of technological changes ever since.

 We Invite you to Connect with Auburn University’s Online MBA